Skip to content

 Unlike access logs, error logs are descriptive — the [error] level and the message tell you directly what went wrong.
 Look for words like failed, refused, timeout, and upstream.

-The Essential Log Commands
+Flat File Log Commands

 When to use: Something just broke and you want to see the last few dozen log lines.